-Dr. Ramzi Shehadi has several requirements he would like us to meet.
-First, the drain must be able to physically prevent the incision from healing and closing without having to be sutured to the skin.
-Second, the drain must be able to passively maintain its position within the abscess cavity without falling out/being easily removed and without putting excessive pressure on the wound.
-Third, the patient should be able to easily remove and reinsert the drain into the wound at home without the aid of a nurse or physician.
-Fourtho, the drain must be made of a cheap, flexible and medical grade non-latex material, preferably the material of the non-latex rubber finger tourniquet given to us by Dr. Shehadi.
-The drain must be made in different sizes to accommodate all size of abscess incisions, which generally range from 1.5 - 4 cm in length.
-Our client would like the drain to be made as cheaply and simply as possible to allow for easy mass production.
+Our client has several requirements he would like us to meet:

+- The drain must be able to physically prevent the incision from healing and closing without having to be sutured to the skin. - The drain must be able to passively maintain its position within the abscess cavity without falling out/being easily removed and without putting excessive pressure on the wound. - The patient should be able to easily remove and reinsert the drain into the wound at home without the aid of a nurse or physician. - The drain must be made of an inexpensive, flexible medical grade non-latex material; preferably unrestricted silicone rubber. - The drain must be made in different sizes to accommodate all size of abscess incisions (width), which generally range from 1.5 4 cm in length.

+• The drain should be kept as simple as possible (design-wise; non-intricate) to allow for easy mass production.